-MECHANICS, a branch of physics dealing with
+MECHANICS, a branch of physics dealing with forces and motion.

 MEDIUM (L. medius, middle), the agency or means of communicating an impression.

 MEMORY (L. memor, to be mindful), is the mental faculty by which one is able to retain, recall and recognize past experiences (sensuous memory) and rational cognitions (intellectual memory).
 Ant: forgetfulness, obliviousness; syn: recollection, reminiscence, remembrance.